vyivrain/docker-wordpress-nginx/README.md

 ## Usage

 To spawn a new instance of wordpress on port 80.
-The -p 80:80 maps the internal docker port 80 to the outside port 80 of the host machine.
+The -p 80:80 maps the internal docker port 80 to the outside port 80 of the host machine...

 ```bash
 $ sudo docker run -p 80:80 --name docker-wordpress-nginx -d eugeneware/docker-wordpress-nginx